uribe-convers/Vitis_Phylogenomics/Vitis_Phylogenomics.md

 ### It will parse a phylip file and output the line number in which each taxon is located.
 Then it will write how many
 ### occurrences a specific species has and the lines of each.
 ### This works best with species names separated by an underscore, and it will assume that there are no subspecies,
-### i.e., only the fisrt two parts of the name will be used.
+### i.e., only the first two parts of the name will be used.
 ### by Matthew Pennell, July 23 2014 - http://mwpennell.github.io/

 ## Read in and parse phylip file